Adam Sandler: Catch up, the 'Uncut Gems' star has been good for ages

 He steals the show on SNL every time

 Despite his dramatic turns, comedy is what Sandler remains best known and loved for.
-His recent stand-up special, the wryly-tightly 100% Fresh (a little wink at those Rotten Tomatoes ratings), managed to combine both dick jokes and some tender moments, like his closing musical tribute to late friend Chris Farley.
+His recent stand-up special, the wryly-tightled 100% Fresh (a little wink at those Rotten Tomatoes ratings), managed to combine both dick jokes and some tender moments, like his closing musical tribute to late friend Chris Farley.

 It’s a song he also performed recently on Saturday Night Live, the place where he first cut his comedy chops in the early ’90s.
 Popping up on SNL every now and again since, he’s always a highlight when he returns.
 Like last year, when he reprised his character of Opera Man.
 It showed that sometimes the simpler ideas are the most effective ones, with Sandler underlining the stupidity of the modern news cycle by announcing them as a Phantom of the Opera-type figure.